 Pulsating with longing and confusion about family relationships, this heartfelt story is about heritage, identity, and…Mexican wrestling.
 When Adela’s stepdad wants to adopt her, Adela secretly uncovers who her biological dad is — and finds out he’s from a famous luchador family.
 She contacts him with high hopes of connecting but those hopes are slowly are dashed when her bio dad, Manny, consistently drops her off with his family and leaves.
 Adela loves getting to know her extended family, especially her twin cousins, — but wishes Manny would want to spend time with her.
 Adela must figure out what it means to have Manny in her life or not.

 A powerful and meaningful story about family and love.
 Gaby loves animals and hopes to one day adopt a cat.
 But that’s not possible now ever since her mom was deported to Honduras and Gaby had to live with her neglectful father who doesn’t notice her, let alone remember to buy her food.
 But she hopes that when her mom returns, everything will be better, and she can finally adopt her favorite shelter cat.

-A marvelous middle-grade novel with the perfect blend of action and adventure mixed with family tragedy, betrayal, magical creatures, and an amazing kid who saves the day!
+A marvelous middle grade novel with the perfect blend of action and adventure mixed with family tragedy, betrayal, magical creatures, and an amazing kid who saves the day!
 Val gets her two siblings to help her on one last mission to save the magical creature egg that a boy is live streaming so that no one gets hurt or learns about magical creatures.
 Her family used to be Monster Protectors until one killed her dad.
 Her nefarious Uncle and his Monster Hunters have lured one of her siblings to his hunter side, and they are chasing Val and her other siblings to get the egg first.
-I couldn’t put this one down — it’s 100% perfection!
+I couldn’t put this one down — Val is one of my favorite Latinx characters!